Olli Wisdom

-Oliver John Wisdom (8 March 1958 – 23 August 2021) was a British Goa and psy trance musician, and clothing producer, who lived in London.
+Oliver John Wisdom (8 March 1958 – 23 August 2021) was a British musician, and clothing producer, who lived in London.
 From the 1990s he recorded under the name Space Tribe.

 Early life and education

 Olli Wisdom was the eldest son of Anthony Wisdom and his wife Charlotte (née Hartstein) and grew up in London and in Monmouth, Wales.
 He went to school in London and at Hereford Cathedral School in Hereford.